Optable/optable-web-sdk/README.md

 ## Domains and Cookies

-The SDK does **not** depend on the availability of the third-party cookie feature in browsers.
 By default, the [Optable](https://optable.co/) SDK makes use of a secure HTTP-only _first-party_ browser cookie in order to anonymously identify browsers via a _visitor ID_, within the context of any web sites sharing an _effective top-level domain plus one_ (eTLD+1) with the configured DCN host.

-For example, if your website runs at `www.customer.com` or `customer.com`, then ideally your DCN will be configured to run at `dcn.customer.com`, and will read/write a domain-level first-party cookie at `customer.com`.
+For example, if your website runs at `www.customer.com` or `customer.com`, then ideally your DCN will be configured to run at `dcn.customer.com`, and will read/write a first-party cookie at `customer.com`.
 The contents of the cookie will not be accessible to any third-party scripts.
 Finally, the cookie will have the `SameSite=Lax`attribute so that it is available on the first visit.

 > :warning: **Optable Visitor ID Scope**: The _visitor ID_ configured by the Optable DCN will be unique to a browser only within the top-level domain that the DCN shares with the calling web site.

 ### LocalStorage

 In cases where it is not practical or possible to configure your DCN to run on the same effective top-level domain plus one (eTLD+1) as your website(s), then the default cookie-based transport that the SDK depends on will not work.
-Instead, a fallback cookie-less transport utilizing browser `LocalStorage` is recommended.
-To switch to the cookie-less transport, simply set the optional `cookies` parameter to `false` when creating your SDK instance.
+Instead, you can configure the SDK to use browser `LocalStorage`.
+To switch to the `LocalStorage` based configuration, simply set the optional `cookies` parameter to `false` when creating your SDK instance.
 For example:

 ```javascript
 import OptableSDK from "@optable/web-sdk";